• Skip to primary navigation

 5-spice banana bread

-I always see posts on facebook asking for recipes to use up bananas that are NOT banana bread- if you're tired of banana bread, try this innovative 5-spice version before giving up on it!
+I always see posts on facebook asking for recipes to use up bananas that are NOT banana bread- if you're tired of banana bread, try this innovative 5-spice version by This Healthy Table before giving up on it!

 2 buttered slices of banana bread on a plate